 - Preparation of the withdrawn children for introduction to mainstream education by providing necessary vocational training.

 - Ensuring that they’re benefitted by the multitude of services provided by the different governments and agencies.

-- It aims at withdrawal of adolescent children from hazardous situations or occupations by
+- It aims at the withdrawal of adolescent children from hazardous situations or occupations by

 - Identifying all adolescents and withdrawing them from the project area.